 Hospital Notification – Holy Faith Parishioners admitted to the hospital are encouraged to contact one of the Holy Faith Clergy.
 Due to HIPAA restrictions, hospitals are not authorized to release patient information, and therefore our Clergy are often unaware when a parishioner has been admitted to the hospital.
 We take our pastoral responsibilities seriously and want to bring the ministry of prayer and healing to our parishioners.

-Children’s Lenten Adventures – Save the dates for the upcoming Children’s Lenten Adventures on February 28, March 14 and March 28.
-The children will witness the burning of the palms in preparations for Ash Wednesday and learn about the Stations of the Cross, the last supper and foot washing.
+Children’s Lenten Adventures – Save the date for the upcoming Children’s Lenten Adventures on March 28.
+The children will learn about the Stations of the Cross, the last supper and foot washing.
 For more information and to register, contact Ann MacVicar at 982-4447, ext.
 119.

 Additional Parking on Sundays – First Citizens Bank, a 2-minute walk from Holy Faith, is graciously allowing parishioners to use its parking lot Sundays.
 The bank is at 700 Paseo de Peralta.
 Its lot is at Marcy and Cienega streets.
 Parishioners should enter the lot off Cienega Street, opening an unlocked gate.
 The bank asks that parishioners always close the gate after them.
 Parishioners also can use the Peyton Wright Gallery parking lot, which is accessed off Paseo de Peralta.